spdx/spdx-spec/docs/conformance.md

 effectively.

-Conformance to the Dataset profile compliance point does not entail support for the
+Conformance to the Dataset profile compliance point only entails support for the Core profile.
-AI, Build, Extension, Licensing, Lite, Security, or Software profiles of the SPDX.

 This compliance point facilitates interchange of the information about datasets produced by tools supporting SPDX.